kernelci/kernelci-project/kernelci.org/content/en/architecture/_index.md

 ### [KCIDB](../kcidb)

-CI systems producing their own kernel builds and running their own tests can submit results to [KCIDB](../kcidb), which is a [BigQuery](https://cloud.google.com/bigquery) database to provide a unified kernel test reporting mechanism.
+CI systems producing their own kernel builds and running their own tests can submit results to [KCIDB](../kcidb).
 Please take a look at this blog post for a comprehensive description: [Introducing Common Reporting](https://kernelci.org/blog/2020/08/21/introducing-common-reporting/).

 ### CI Ecosystem

 Any CI/test system can be part of KernelCI by receiving triggers from Maestro and submitting their data to KCIDB.
-Receiving triggers is an optional for CI/test system, as many have their own trigger configuration already.
+Receiving triggers is optional for CI/test system, as many have their own trigger configuration already for building and testing kernels.

+## Talk to us

+If you have doubts about our architecture, please [reach out](../contacts)